 1. Make a reservation at Coco Bistro now!
 They have some of the best food on the island and they book up well in advance.
 If you can't get a resie, you can always stop by and see what the wait is.
 Great news - they have a street food version of their upscale stuff at CocoVan in their parking lot and it's freaking good!
-No reservations accepted at Cocovan, just go order at the Airstream grab a number and a drink and plant it at one of the Coconut Palm shaded picnic tables.
+No reservations accepted at Cocovan, just go order at the Airstream grab a number and a drink and plant it at one of the coconut palm shaded picnic tables.

-2. Go to the Island Fish Fry on Thursday (it’s only on Thursdays)
+2. Go to the Island Fish Fry on Thursday (it’s only on Thursdays).

 The Island Fish Fry is cool, because you get a taste of all of the great fish, chicken or steak dishes on our island.
 There is live entertainment, a great sunset, great food, and souvenirs to buy.
 Our faves: the Cool Runnings tent for yummy tacos, any bar tent, Smokey’s (if they’re there) for awesome snapper, any tent for conch fritters, Coco Vibes for drinks out of drilled coconuts.
 For a cool souvenir for a lady, The Wellington Collection.
-If Wellington is there he’s great, he makes jewelry out of sand from Turks and Caicos.
+If Wellington is there he’s great, he makes jewelry out of sand, conch shells from Turks and Caicos.

 3. Take a half day (or full day) boat adventure with Island Vibes.
-For the ½ day version, you’ll snorkel for 45 minutes or so, then off to Iguana Island Yes, inhabited only by Iguanas!) to chill, meet some lizard friends (optional!, but we always like to count how many we see), and enjoy some fresh conch salad and rum punch.
+For the ½ day version, you’ll snorkel for 45 minutes or so, then off to Iguana Island (yes, inhabited only by Iguanas!) to chill, meet some lizard friends (optional!, but we always like to count how many we see), and enjoy some fresh conch salad and rum punch.
 After that, it’s time to turn 14 again - there's a slide and a diving board and the crew always finds a great spot to stop for some swimming.
-You have two options when you book - go on "the bus" where you don't know the other folks but they end up being your friends by the end of it (~$90pp) OR go big or go home and reserve a boat all to yourself for about $1200 for the half day.
+You have two options when you book - go on "the bus" where you don't know the other folks but they end up being your friends by the end of it (~$90pp) OR ‘go big or go home’ and reserve a boat all to yourself for about $1200 for the half day.
 It's one of our fave things to do with anyone who visits us and we only go with Dr. Dre and Big Mike as our captains!
-Ask for them and tell them Janine & John sent you!
+Ask for them and tell them J&J sent you!

 4. Take a jetski or paddleboard right from Sapodilla Bay (3 minute drive from the Villa) with Tropical Waves.
 Tell them you're staying with us and they'll cut you a deal.
 After that, relax on the beach or hang out in the shallow, calm sea.
 Perfect for kids, and great for adults too.